-A. To prioritize which HATS categories to verify, PHVs or other IPP are to consider the documentation of the results of previous inspection activities, and historical observations.

-B. In addition, IPP may decide to repeat some activities if a significant amount of time elapses between ante-mortem inspection and slaughter.
-Generally, inspection personnel are not to pass for slaughter more animals than can be slaughtered in approximately four hours.

-C. Supervisory: When the PHV or Asst.
-State Veterinarian in Animal Health visit an establishment, they are to ensure that the IPP are employing correct decision making, correctly verifying HATS activities, correctly documenting their activities, and appropriately varying from day-to-day the times during their tour of duty when they verify that animals are handled humanely.

-D. In Multi-IPPS Assignments:

-- 1. PHVs that conduct ante-mortem and post-mortem inspection disposition activities as part of a multi-IPPS assignment are to conduct one or more HATS procedures whenever they have cause to visit an establishment.
-These PHVs are to focus on verifying Categories VIII and IX. - 2.
-PHVs are to record their HATS time on the Daily Disposition Sheet and to document in PBIS the performance (e.g., Performed, NR) of the humane handling 04C02 procedure. - E. Off-Hour Inspection of Establishment Humane Handling: - 1.
-The IIC, in conjunction with meat inspection office, is to determine, based on establishment history or other observations, how frequently IPP need to visit an establishment during a time when there is no assigned tour of duty for inspection services (e.g., prior to operations, weekends) to observe the livestock facilities and handling practices.
+- A. To prioritize which HATS categories to verify, PHVs or other IPP are to consider the documentation of the results of previous inspection activities, historical observations, and direction from the supervisor in consultation with the DVMS. - B. In addition, IPP may decide to repeat some activities, if a significant amount of time elapsed between ante-mortem inspection and slaughter. - C. DVMS Visits: When the DVMS visits an establishment, they are to ensure that the PHV or other IPP are employing correct decision-making, correctly verifying HATS activities, correctly documenting their activities, and appropriately varying from day-to-day the times during their tour of duty when they verify that animals are handled humanely. - D. In Multiple In-Plant Performance System (IPPS) Assignments: - PHVs that conduct ante-mortem and post-mortem inspection disposition activities as part of a multi-IPPS assignment are to conduct one or more HATS procedures whenever they have cause to visit an establishment.
+These PHVs are to focus on verifying Categories VIII - "Stunning Effectiveness" and IX - "Conscious Animals on the Rail:" and - 2.
+PHVs are to document in PHIS the performance of the Livestock Humane Handling Verification task and record their HATS time. - E. Odd-Hour Inspection of Establishment Humane Handling: - The IIC, in conjunction with the supervisor and Chief, is to determine, based on establishment history or other observations, how frequently IPP need to visit an establishment during a time when there is no assigned tour of duty for inspection services (e.g., prior to operations, weekends) to observe the livestock facilities and handling practices; and